futel/twilio-sip-server/deploy.md

 Note that we are not setting "--public-application-connect-enabled false", because that is causing an error.
 This may allow other Twilio customers to call this method, which could cause side effects or reveal information about our AWS components or content.

-## Create new stage and prod emergency and nonemergency SIP domains
+## Create new stage and prod SIP domains

-We create SIP Domains for stage, stage-nonemergency, prod, and prod-nonemergency.

 Have the AWS API Gateway URLs for outgoing calls for stage and prod as described in dialplan-functions README-deploy, e.g.